 "It sounds simple, right?
 Hydrogen emits only water.
 The most pressing issue on the planet today is dirty emissions, which en masse are responsible for a huge proportion of the heating of the planet.
 Doesn’t it make sense, then, "

 Alternative Fuel: Quick Chemistry

 Hydrogen fuel cells aren’t only able to power suburban sedans and buses.
 With the right focus they can be made to take on motorsport’s toughest challenges.
-And to demonstrate the fact and with impeccable timing as the ink was drying on the latest apocalyptic report on climate change, Michelin’s ground-breaking hydrogen-powered endurance race car – The ‘H24’ made its UK debut at this year’s Goodwood Festival of Speed.
+And to demonstrate the fact and with impeccable timing as the ink was drying on the latest apocalyptic report on climate change, Michelin’s ground-breaking hydrogen-powered endurance race car – The ‘H24’ made its UK debut at the 2021 Goodwood Festival of Speed.